8.3 Labor Relations, Employee Voice, and Collective Action

 |---|---|---|

-A manager who reacts emotionally to organizing activity can create significant risk.
-Leaders should not threaten employees, promise benefits to discourage activity, interrogate employees about support, or conduct surveillance of protected activity.
-HR should coordinate with legal counsel and provide leader training before communication occurs.
+A manager who reacts emotionally to organizing can create serious exposure.
+Leaders must not threaten, promise, interrogate, or surveil.
+Senior HR should coordinate with counsel and provide leader training before any campaign communication occurs.

 Strategic Labor Practices